 (The entrance to Café Hawelka)

-If life was a coffee house in Vienna, we’d get nothing done and be better for it.
+If life was a traditional coffee house in Vienna, we’d get nothing done and be better for it.
 When you cross the threshold, listen closely to hear the tick of your watch slow to a standstill.

-Perhaps the one truly defining element is the absence of any pressure to order more or move on.
+Perhaps the truly defining element is the absence of pressure to order more or move on.
 The staff will leave you more or less in peace until you ask for another drink or the bill.

 The coffee houses even encourage this behaviour with another little tradition.
 Somewhere inside each one is a rack, table or stand covered in newspapers for you to borrow.